 When the man in the relationship refuses to establish paternity, a Washington court may intervene with what’s commonly referred to as an “order establishing parentage.”
 Suffice it to say, court proceedings of this nature are often as combative as they are emotionally trying.
 If you are currently struggling with involuntary paternity, it’s best to seek the guidance of a compassionate family law attorney as soon as possible.

 Establishing paternity can go a long way in facilitating a loving relationship between the child and both of their parents.
 It can also simplify medical histories and provide access to health insurance, Social Security and veterans benefits, among other forms of government assistance.
-Paternity also allows each parent to share the expense and responsibilities associated with parenthood.
+Paternity also allows each parent to share the expenses and responsibilities associated with parenthood.